Gabbyton/BeeperBus/README.md

 ## Getting Started

 This repository contains the latest version of our client and server.
 The client was written in Typescript while the server is currently in JavaScript.

+## Repo Norms

+1. There is only one branch `master`.
+2. Commit often.
+Commit atomically.
+3. List all changes in commits.
+One sentence per change.
+The commit message is our changelog.
+4. All secrets are in .env files.
+Never add secrets to the repo!
+5. We use TDD.
+Always write tests for your code.
+6. Do not force update!

+## Style Guide

+### Javascript

+We enforce the standard Javascript style guide.
+You can find a reference [here](https://github.com/standard/standard).

+### TypeScript

+We enforce the Google style guide for writing code.
+A reference can be found [here](https://google.github.io/styleguide/tsguide.html).

+### Python

+We strive to write pythonic code in the PEP8 style guide whenever we can.
+A definitive guide can be found [here](https://peps.python.org/pep-0008/).